zuba-server/Final-project-WebTech/README.md

 RWAKIBIBI GIHOZO ZUBEIR
 24181

+I tried  to upload my project on github but it was showing me that the file is too large to upload, so I ziped the project.

 This online banking system is a comprehensive platform designed to revolutionize financial interactions.
 The project is bifurcated into two vital components: backend